-With this technique for making a quick green salad, I guarantee you and your family will start eating more greens!
 Using only 5 ingredients and in just 5 minutes, you can whip up a killer green salad any night of the week without relying on bottled dressings.
 The secret, my friends, is in the bowl.
-(Hop straight to the Video or Recipe)
+(Don’t miss the step-by-step VIDEO!)

-Here’s the lowdown, you start with fresh lemon juice in the bottom of the bowl, add a crushed garlic clove and rub it around the bowl.
+Here’s how you do it.
+Start with fresh lemon juice in the bottom of the bowl, add a crushed garlic clove and rub it around the bowl.
 Spoon in some good quality Dijon mustard, followed by a healthy pinch of salt and pepper.
-Finally, she’d whisk in good quality extra virgin olive oil—the glowing green cloudy stuff that smells like fruity olives.
-Pile in a head of lettuce, and boom, the best salad you’ve ever tasted.
+Finally, whisk in good quality extra virgin olive oil.
+Pile in a head of lettuce, and boom, you’ll have the best salad you’ve ever tasted.

 Quick Green Salad from Scratch